-The following Local Government practice note Produced in partnership with Christopher McFarland and Nicholas Hancox of Nicholas Hancox Solicitors provides comprehensive and up to date legal information covering:
+The following Local Government practice note produced in partnership with Christopher McFarland of Sinclairs Law and Nicholas Hancox of Nicholas Hancox Solicitors provides comprehensive and up to date legal information covering:

 This Practice Note applies only in England; there are no academies in Wales.